top of page

 I didn’t trust myself.

-I didn’t know how to meet his big feelings and strong will.
+I didn’t know how to meet his big feelings or his strong will.

-I read all the books.
+I read books.
 I gathered frameworks and strategies.

-I learned everything I could about positive parenting, conscious parenting, nervous system science, emotional intelligence.
+I immersed in positive parenting, conscious parenting, nervous system science, emotional intelligence

-I became a Master Certified Parent Coach, which opened my eyes to patterns and possibilities I’d never seen before.
+I trained deeply, becoming a Master Certified Parent Coach - and that opened my eyes to patterns and possibilities I hadn’t seen before.

 IMG_6012.jpg